vmartinezalvarez/Predicting-Bike-Sharing-Patterns/README.md

 - model.h5 The model weights.
 - environments.yml conda environment (Use TensorFlow without GPU)
 - environments-gpu.yml conda environment (Use TensorFlow with GPU)

-Note: drive.py is originally from [the Udacity Behavioral Cloning project GitHub](https://github.com/udacity/CarND-Behavioral-Cloning-P3) but it has been modified to control the throttle.

 ## Quick Start